FrancescoXD/C-TCP-IP/FUNC.md

 };
 ```

-This stands for Internet Address, and is a strucutre for historical reasons.
+This stands for Internet Address, and is a structure for historical reasons.